mort65/Simple-Player-Prostitution-SE/README.md

 # Simple-Player-Prostitution-SE

-You can make money in the temple of Dibella or Taverns after renting a room and asking permission from the Innkeeper.
+You can make money in the temple of Dibella or Taverns after renting a room and asking permission from the Innkeeper or by begging.
 The chance of agreeing and the payment that you could receive increases based on your Speech skill.